23 Experiences You Can Only Have in Hong Kong

 Admire the Big Buddha

 9/24Peacefully guarding a verdant portion of land on the island of Lantau, the towering “Big Buddha” statue of Tian Tan is a tranquil sight to behold.
-The 34-metre-tall bronze statue sits on the peak of Po Lin Monastery’s Muk Yue mountain and can only be reached by climbing the 268 steps to his seat.
+The 34-metre-tall bronze statue sits on the peak of Po Lin Monastery’s Muk Yue Shan and can only be reached by climbing the 268 steps to his seat.

 Trawl the streets of Sham Shui Po